GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Results

-We obtain $\log U = -2.05 \pm 0.07$ for the full aperture spectrum and $\log U= -1.84 \pm 0.06$ for both the south-east and the north-west components, consistent with the result obtained by \citet{hsiao_nirspec}.
-The calculated $\log U$ values are somewhat higher compared to other star-forming galaxies (SFGs) at $3.5<z<10$ \citep{christensen+2012,troncoso+2014,shapley+2017,marconcini+2024,bruno+2024,hayes+2025,parlanti+25_z55}, resulting in a more intense radiation field.
+With this standard approach, we obtain $\log U = -2.05 \pm 0.07$ for the full aperture spectrum and $\log U= -1.84 \pm 0.06$ for both the south-east and the north-west components, consistent with the result obtained by \citet{hsiao_nirspec}.
+However, given the non-negligible spatial variations in gas-phase metallicity between different regions of the system (notably, between the SE and the NW clumps), an alternative, more robust calculation of $\log U$ should take this effect into account.
+The most straightforward way to perform this calculation is to use the \citet{gutkin+2016} metallicity$-$ionisation parameter photoionisation grid (\autoref{fig:strong_another}; also described in Section \ref{sec:gas_strong_line}).
+By interpolating the measured positions of the data points corresponding to the full-aperture, SE, and NW clumps spectra on the $\rm R3-Ne3O2$ plane onto the grid, we obtain $\log U =-1.79 \pm 0.15$, $-1.41 \pm 0.19$, and $-1.47 \pm 0.24$ for the full-aperture, SE, and NW clumps, respectively.
+The values calculated using this alternative method are higher than those determined using the standard, $\rm Ne3O2$-based method that does not treat the metallicity dependence of this line ratio explicitly.
+This implies that, in the case of a metal-poor ISM, the usual $\rm Ne3O2-\log U$ calibrations may substantially underestimate the ionisation state.
+The calculated $\log U$ values are also higher than those of other star-forming galaxies at $3.5<z<10$ \citep{christensen+2012,troncoso+2014,shapley+2017,marconcini+2024,bruno+2024,hayes+2025,parlanti+25_z55}, suggesting a more intense radiation field.
 Our values are instead similar to other $z>10$ galaxies such as GHZ2 \citep{castellano+24,zavala+24} and GN-z11 \citep{bunker_gnz11}.
-On spatially resolved scales, \autoref{fig:fig4panels_b} shows a quite uniform Ne3O2 (and, by extrapolation, $\log U$) in the central regions of MACS0647-JD1, with a radial decrease of $0.33 \pm 0.14$ dex from the centre of the system towards its external regions, with a pronounced low-ionisation in the south-western region, a feature possibly indicating ionisation stratification, which we will discuss in greater detail in Section \ref{sec:the_nature_lines_morph}.
+On spatially resolved scales, \autoref{fig:fig4panels_b} shows a relatively uniform Ne3O2 (and, by extrapolation, $\log U$) in the central regions of MACS0647-JD1, with a radial decrease of $0.33 \pm 0.14$ dex from the centre of the system towards its outer regions, with substantially lower ionisation in the south-western region, a feature possibly indicating ionisation stratification, which we discuss in greater detail in Section \ref{sec:the_nature_lines_morph}.